holdex/whitepaper/README.md

   - 15% to referrers, as a **referral mining program** whereby a referrer gets a matching amount of $HLDX for each referral he brings that earns $HLDX within the incentive systems.

 The Holdex Protocol will collect protocol fees as set by governance.
 For example, at launch, the following fees will be set by default and come with governance controls that can be adjusted later on:
-- a 5% admin fee to *unwrapping* a Holdex-wrapped token in a Holdex vault.
+- a 5% admin fee for *unwrapping* a Holdex-wrapped token in a Holdex vault.
-- a 3% admin fee to *permissioned exchange* transactions.
+- a 3% admin fee for *permissioned exchange* transactions.
-- a 1% admin fee to using *convenience functions*.
+- a 1% admin fee for using *convenience functions*.
 The protocol fees will be collected in `ETH` as the native fee currency and (i) *sent to market-buy HLDX to dsitribute as revenue-sharing* and (ii) *sent to the smart treasury*.
 Both these mechanisms creates buyback pressure by default.
 The smart treasury is controlled by governance so any use of the treasury funds for payments or direct transfers to say, the development fund, shall be approved by governance.

 The regular operations to be funded by the `development fund` include: